thesocialobaid/random_initial_portfolio_wesbite-/README.md

 # random_initial_portfolio_wesbite-
-Created this while learning the HTML Basics
+This was a part of the coding project, while learning HTML basics such as tags, elements and using various techniques to make the HTML page much more interactive and responsive.